Your Dog’s Mental Health and Exercise

 Studies in humans have proved that walking regularly can significantly improve memory skills, and can also improve learning ability, concentration and abstract reasoning.
 This same logic applies to dogs, so in fact exercise can improve your dog’s ability to think, along with their learning capacity.

 In other animal studies, more vigorous exercise like running showed that brain cell survival increased.
 In a recent study done with mice, it was found that in sedentary mice, most newly born brain cells died.
 But when the mice were exercised, the numbers of newly formed brain cells increased, which in effect was thought to have made the mice ‘smarter’.
-Exercise was also thought to have put off the degenerative effects that can cause Alzheimer’s disease and boost the brain’s ability to remember.

 All of this shows the positive effects that exercise can have on other animals and humans, which can also result in a better mental health benefit for your dog.